Cinema of Canada: National Film Board

 Kathleen Shannon organized Studio D, the first publicly funded feminist film-production unit in the world, in 1974, and produced 125 films before its closure in 1996.
 However, there would be no French version of Studio D until the formation of Studio B in 1986.
+The studio produced three Oscar winning films by 1984 (I'll Find a Way, If You Love This Planet, and Flamenco at 5:15).

 Governmental financial involvement

 Starting in 1954, the Capital Cost Allowance was able to be used for a 60% tax write-off for film investment and the amount was increased to 100% in 1974. $1.2 billion was invested in Canadian film and television in the thirteen years following the increase.
 The average film budget rose from $527,000 to $2.6 million in 1979, and $3.5 million in 1986.
 From 1958 to 1967, private film investment accounted for 18% of film investments and it declined to 13.5% in 1968, while the CFDC accounted for 37.5%.
 Following the tax write-off increase private investment rose to account for 47% of film investment between 1975 and 1978 while the CFDC declined to 15%.
 Silence of the North was the first film with American backing to receive CCA certification.
 The Film and Video Production Tax Credit replaced the Capital Cost Allowance in 1995.

 In 1962, Roberge proposed the creation of an organization to aid in film finance based on the National Film Finance Corporation and Centre national du cinéma et de l'image animée.

 The Interdepartmental Committee on the Possible Development of a Feature Film Industry in Canada, under the leadership of NFB commissioner Roberge, was formed by the secretary of state.
 The committee submitted a report to the 19th Canadian Ministry for the creation of a loan fund to aid the development of the Canadian film industry.
-The proposal was approved in October 1965, and legislation, the Canadian Film Development Corporation Act of 1966-67, for its creation was introduced in June 1966, before being approved on 3 March 1967.
+The proposal was approved in October 1965, and legislation, the Canadian Film Development Corporation Act of 1966–67, for its creation was introduced in June 1966, before being approved on 3 March 1967.
 The Canadian Film Development Corporation was established with a budget of $10 million in 1967.
 In February 1968, Spender was appointed as its director along with a five-member board.
 Canada lack of a film school leading to the creation of the Canadian Film Centre by Norman Jewison.
 The CFDC started investing up to 50% of its budget into films that cost less than $500,000.

 Explosion was the first film to receive financial support from the CFDC.
 Valérie by Denis Héroux, which was not financially supported by the CFDC, was made at cost of $70,000 and made over $1 million in Quebec.
-The CDFC financially supported Héroux's other films Here and Now (L'Initiation), Love in a Four Letter World, Virgin Lovers, and Two Women in Gold (Deux Femmes en or).
+The CFDC financially supported Héroux's other films Here and Now (L'Initiation), Love in a Four Letter World, Virgin Lovers, and Two Women in Gold (Deux Femmes en or).
 Deux Femmes en or was financially successful, with its two million ticket sales remaining the highest in Canadian history, and became the highest grossing Canadian film.